ceejbot/jthoober/README.md

-  -p, --port   port to listen on                              [default: 5757] -h, --host   host to bind to                                [default: "localhost"] --mount      path to mount routes on                        [default: "/webhook"] --slack      full url of slack webhook for posting results --help       Show help
+  -p, --port   port to listen on                              [default: 5757] -h, --host   host to bind to                                [default: "localhost"] --mount      path to mount routes on                        [default: "/webhook"] --slack      full url of slack webhook to post results --help       Show help
 ```